dombroks/Django_rest_framework_example/README.md

 In this projet I created an API using python-based django rest framework, I used Mysql as database.

-To run this project you have to install django python virtual environment...etc.
-You can just follow this guide:
+In order to make things work perfectly you need to follow this guide:

+## Installation

 ### Virtual Environment
 $sudo apt install python3-venv